Robert-Oost/robsite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+I forked this project from a previous github account of mine, that I no longer have access to.
+I might create a new repo for it eventually.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.